haskell/haskell-language-server/README.md

 associated with each one.
 So you will need some knowledge about [stack](https://docs.haskellstack.org/en/stable/build_command/#components) or [cabal](https://cabal.readthedocs.io/en/latest/cabal-commands.html?#cabal-v2-build) components.

+You also can use [this utility](https://github.com/Avi-D-coder/implicit-hie ) to generate automatically `hie.yaml` files for the most common stack and cabal configurations

 For example, to state that you want to use `stack` then the configuration file would look like: